Consumer Information

 Grades that fail to meet SAP thresholds include those attempted but not earned: Fail, Incomplete, Unsatisfactory, and Conditional.

-Once a grade of Fail, Incomplete, Unsatisfactory, or Conditional is successfully remediated (and a new “Pass” score is recorded on the official transcript), a student is placed in compliance with SAP, and is again eligible for federal financial aid in the subsequent semester.
+Once a grade of fail, incomplete, unsatisfactory, or conditional is successfully remediated (and a new “Pass” score is recorded on the official transcript), a student is placed in compliance with SAP, and is again eligible for federal financial aid beginning on the date that the passing grade is posted on the GW registration system of record.

 Failure to meet the above MD Program requirements will result in failed compliance with SAP, and loss of eligibility for federal financial aid until successful remediation of all pending MD Program requirements.